 Infantile haemangiomas are common.
 They’re small red, flat marks that appear in the first weeks of life anywhere on the body.
 They’re caused by an overgrowth of blood vessel cells.

 As babies grow, the marks might start to get bigger and look raised and lumpy.
 After a year the marks usually start to shrink.
-They usually disappear by the time children are 10 years old.
+They usually disappear by the time children are 10 years old, but they can leave loose skin in their place.

-If the haemangioma is over a child’s eye, nose or airway, the mark should be treated to prevent complications like ulceration, infection or scarring.
+If the haemangioma is large, or over a child’s eye, nose, lips or genitals, the mark should be treated to prevent complications like an ulcer, infection or scarring.

-Laser treatment can reduce the haemangioma, particularly if the treatment starts before the haemangioma starts to grow.
-Depending on the site and size of the haemangioma, a child might need to use oral corticosteroid (prednisolone) or beta blocker (propranolol) medication to prevent complications.
+Depending on the site and size of the haemangioma, a child might need to use a beta blocker (propranolol) medication to stop growth and prevent complications.
+Some early or thin marks can be treated with a beta blocker gel applied directly to the skin.
 A paediatric dermatologist will prescribe and supervise these treatments.

 Infantile haemangiomas appear in up to 10% of newborn babies.
 They’re more common in premature babies.
 They’re also three times more common in girls than boys.

-Infantile strawberry haemangiomas are also called strawberry naevus birthmarks.
+Infantile strawberry haemangiomas are also called strawberry naevus birthmarks or capillary haemangiomas.